miloopark/tipsy-app/README.md

-# Tipsy Mobile App
+# Loopy Mobile App

-Tipsy is a party game hub designed for fast-paced, ice-breaking fun.
+Loopy is a party game hub designed for fast-paced, ice-breaking fun.
 The MVP ships with the **Spin** game—an easy, tap-to-spin prompt wheel ideal for gatherings.

 ## Features
 - Landing screen with lightweight email sign-in (no backend required yet).